abdirazax/PlateauOnMars/README.md

 # PlateauOnMars

+### Note: This is an older personal project reflecting early VR experience and coding skills.
+This project was done in May 2022

 This project is a VR solution for a Mars Rovers Challenge I tried to implement Command Pattern and Inversion of Control pattern.
 I am not so sure about the Inversion of Control pattern, but Command Pattern in my opinion has been successfully implemented.
 There is also Humble Objects Pattern that I have used for this project.